New York-based KeepSolid's VPN Unlimited is a capable service with some unusual features that you won't always find elsewhere.

 Connecting to a VPN through an app will usually direct all your system traffic through the tunnel.
 That's great for protection, but it could also cause trouble, for example if some of your applications don't work with the VPN, or there's a noticeable drop in performance.

-These are useful features, but some of the competition give you much more.
-Hotspot Shield's Chrome extension allows you choose which server to connect to when your browser starts; can define whether individual websites are accessed through the VPN, or not; and throws in basic ad, cookie, tracker and malware blocking, for free.
+These are useful features, but some rivals give you much more.
+Hotspot Shield's Chrome extension allows you to choose which server to connect to when your browser starts, and the ability to define whether individual websites are accessed through the VPN, or not.
+It also throws in basic ad, cookie, tracker and malware blocking, for free.

-KeepSolid's addons aren't bad, then, but they have no significant feature surprises which might win you over, either.
+KeepSolid's add-ons aren't bad, then, but they have no significant feature surprises which might win you over, either.
 They offer a basic way to access the service from within your browser, and that's it.

 VPN Unlimited's first line of support is its web knowledgebase, where you'll find various installation guides and a scattering of FAQ pages.

-- Also check out the best VPN services
+- Also check out the best VPN services of 2020